-Because the Funds have only recently commenced investment operations, no financial highlights are available for the Funds at this time.
+Because each of the Funds has only recently commenced investment operations, no financial highlights are available for the Fund at this time.
 In the future, financial highlights will be presented in this section of the Prospectus.

-Adviser Simplify Asset Management, Inc. 54 W 40th St, New York, NY 10018 Distributor Foreside Financial Services, LLC Three Canal Plaza, Suite 100, Portland, ME 04101 Custodian, Administrator&Transfer Agent Bank of New York Mellon 240 Greenwich St. New York, NY 10286 Legal Counsel Thompson Hine LLP 41 South High Street, Suite 1700 Columbus, OH 43215 Independent Registered Public Accountant Cohen & Company, Ltd. 1350 Euclid Ave., Suite 800 Cleveland, OH 44115
+Adviser Simplify Asset Management Inc. 222 Broadway 22nd Floor New York, NY 10038 Distributor Foreside Financial Services, LLC Three Canal Plaza, Suite 100, Portland, ME 04101 Custodian, Administrator & Transfer Agent Bank of New York Mellon 240 Greenwich St. New York, NY 10286 Legal Counsel Thompson Hine LLP 41 South High Street, Suite 1700 Columbus, OH 43215 Independent Registered Public Accounting Firm Cohen & Company, Ltd. 1350 Euclid Ave., Suite 800 Cleveland, OH 44115

-Additional information about the Funds is included in the Funds' SAI dated August 28, 2020.
+Additional information about the Funds is included in the Funds' SAI dated April 14, 2024.
 The SAI is incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).
 The SAI provides more details about the Funds' policies and management.
 Additional information about the Funds' investments will also be available in the Funds' Annual and Semi-Annual Reports to Shareholders.
-In the Funds' Annual Report, you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during the last fiscal year.
+In the Funds' first shareholder report, you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during the last fiscal year.